bjpop/language-python-test/README.md

 The second program performs a round-trip of parse, pretty print, parse and pretty print.

 The third program performs lexical analysis on the input Python file and pretty prints the resulting token stream.

+The test suite (which tests the behaviour of language-python) uses the shelltest tool.
+To run the tests you need to have shelltest installed:

+    cabal install shelltestrunner

+The tests are found in the sub-directory called tests.

+You can run the tests like so:

+    shelltest --color --execdir test/ -- -j1

+We provide a Makefile for convenience which does the same thing.
+You can run it like so:

+    make test